breuerfelix/breuerfelix.github.io/index.md

 comments: false
 ---

-I am Felix, a **Cloud Platform Engineer** living in Cologne _(Germany)_ and born 1994 in Aachen.
+I am Felix, a **Senior Cloud Platform Engineer** living in Bonn _(Germany)_ and born 1994 in Aachen.

 After finishing my apprenticeship in Mechatronics at [Schwarze Robitec](https://www.schwarze-robitec.com), I spent some time working as a Software Developer in different companies while studying Computer Science at the [University of Cologne](https://www.th-koeln.de).
+After University I worked as a Cloud Platform Engineer at [inovex](https://www.inovex.de) doing Cloud, Kubernetes and Developer Experience stuff for multiple clients.
-Currently, I enjoy working full-time as a Cloud Platform Engineer at [inovex](https://www.inovex.de/en).
+Currently, I enjoy working full-time as a Cloud Engineer at [STACKIT](https://stackit.com) on our Kubernetes Engine.
+If you want to know more about my professional career, check out my [LinkedIn](https://www.linkedin.com/in/breuerf/) page.

 Trying out new technologies is one of the things I love most in my spare time.
 I also enjoy solving challenging bouldering problems and strumming the guitar.